Hansel05/Customer-Complaint-Dashboard/README.md

-# Complaint Data Analysis Project
+# Customer Complaint Dashboard Project
 This project involves analyzing a dataset of complaints to gain insights into customer feedback, identify key trends, and suggest improvements based on the analysis.

 ## Project Overview